The University of Georgia’s General Guidelines for Academic Honesty Continued Discussions

 During a Continued Discussion, the instructor(s) who made the accusation has the responsibility to demonstrate to the Academic Honesty Panel that it is more likely than not that the student violated the university’s academic honesty policy.
 If a majority of panelists believe that the instructor(s) has not demonstrated that it is more likely than not that a violation occurred, the allegation must be dismissed.
 The Panel may impose a consequence only when the majority of the panelists find the instructor(s) has demonstrated that it is more likely than not that a violation occurred.

 A student found in violation by the Academic Honesty Panel must receive either a "0" or the lowest possible grade on the academic work under the grading system for that course and at least one of the following consequences:

 2. Placement of a dishonesty notation on the student’s UGA transcript

 The Academic Honesty Panel may impose other consequences in addition to the minimums above.
 If the Academic Honesty Panel finds that extraordinary circumstances warrant the imposition of a consequence less than the minimums described above, the Academic Honesty Panel shall state in writing the reasons for the extraordinary circumstances and why the assigned consequence is considered appropriate.

 After Continued Discussion

-- The student(s) will be notified by certified U.S. mail unless arrangements are made for the student to pick up (and sign for) the letter from the Office of the Vice President for Instruction.
+- The student(s) will be notified by their UGA e-mail unless arrangements are made for the student to pick up (and sign for) the letter from the Office of the Vice President for Instruction.